-Now for those that has been following Playing Games with Snat you will know that it is a remake of the original Super Nintendo game called Final Fantasy VI (Final Fantasy III to those that live in the United States although all future re-releases used the correct number).
+Now for those following Playing Games with Snat, you will know that it is a remake of the original Super Nintendo game Final Fantasy VI (Final Fantasy III to those living in the United States although all future re-releases used the correct number).
 The game is about the Gestahlian Empire which has the power of Magitek and is slowly taking over the world until a young girl called Terra is freed from their control.
-Terra ends up into the group called The Returners who then goes on to protecting their home, then all the way to protecting the Espers from the Empire until the world is destroyed and what happens after this I am not going to ruin for you.
+Terra ends up in the group called The Returners who then goes on to protect their home, then to protect the Espers from the Empire until the world is destroyed and what happens after this I am not going to ruin for you.

-Now I could talk about Final Fantasy VI all day, but lets talk about what is different.
-The first thing which is a bad things is censorship.
-Final Fantasy VI Advance has been censored much like the original Japanese version due to Nintendo licensing and while these censors does not ruin the story, it does ruin the darker feel that Final Fantasy VI had compared to the other Final Fantasy games released as of today (we will see if Final Fantasy XIII-2 beats that record).
+Now I could talk about Final Fantasy VI all day, but let’s talk about what is different.
+The first thing which is a bad thing is censorship.
+Final Fantasy VI Advance has been censored much like the original Japanese version due to Nintendo licensing.
+While these censors do not ruin the story, it does ruin the darker feel that Final Fantasy VI had compared to the other Final Fantasy games released as of today (we will see if Final Fantasy XIII-2 beats that record).

-The next new things is weapons.
+The following new thing is weapons.
 Final Fantasy VI Advance has quite a few new weapons and brings in an ultimate weapon for every character.
-Then there is some new espers, the odd new magic and also new places you are able to explore after you have completed the game as all newer Final Fantasy remakes tend to do.
+Then there are some new espers, the odd new magic and also new places you can explore after you have completed the game as all newer Final Fantasy remakes tend to do.

-Well that depends.
-If you already have Final Fantasy VI and not annoyed by the translation errors then no not really.
+Well, that depends.
+If you already have Final Fantasy VI and are not annoyed by the translation errors then no not really.
 All you would be buying it just to be able to visit a few places.
-However if you do not have any version of Final Fantasy VI, then the Final Fantasy VI Advance would be the way to go.
+However, if you do not have any version of Final Fantasy VI, then the Final Fantasy VI Advance would be the way to go.

-Worth watching – Playing Games with Snat: Final Fantasy VI Advance.
+Playing Games with Snat – Final Fantasy VI

 Need to reference?